micropython/micropython/docs/workflows.md

 When requested with the `OPTIONS` method, the server will respond with CORS related headers.
 Most aren't needed for API use.
 They are there for the web browser.

-* `Access-Control-Allow-Methods` - Varies with USB state. `GET, OPTIONS` when USB is active. `GET, OPTIONS, PUT, DELETE` otherwise.
+* `Access-Control-Allow-Methods` - Varies with USB state. `GET, OPTIONS` when USB is active. `GET, OPTIONS, PUT, DELETE, MOVE` otherwise.

 Example: